 Center for Healthy Living.
 Operated for Purdue by One to One Health at Purdue West Shopping Plaza, 1400 W. State St. The center offers a wide array of health care services and health information using a team approach.

 Tips: Appointments are recommended; go online to use the CHL patient portal or call 765-494-0111.
 Also, first-time center visitors will need to allow time to complete an intake form before going (using online form) or upon arriving.

-* Workshop sign-ups are at the center's patient portal.
+* Workshop sign-ups are available through the Healthy Boiler portal.

 LiveHealth Online.
 Doctor visits 24/7/365, intended as a complement to traditional office visits and particularly useful for common illnesses or concerns such as headache, cough, cold, allergies or flu.
 A cost is involved; service open to all employees and their dependents regardless of benefits status.
 Purdue webpage | LiveHealth Online